-- 2.5 Field players must leave or enter the field for substitution or any other purpose within 11 metres of the centre-line on a side of the field agreed with the umpires. - 2.6 No persons other than field players, goalkeepers and umpires are permitted on the field during the match without the permission of an umpire. - 2.7 Players on or off the field are under the jurisdiction of the umpires throughout the match including the intervals. - 2.8 A player who is injured or bleeding must leave the field unless medical reasons prevent this and must not return until wounds have been covered; players must not wear blood stained clothing.
+- 2.6 No persons other than field players, goalkeepers and umpires are permitted on the field during the match without the permission of an umpire. - 2.7 Players on or off the field are under the jurisdiction of the umpires throughout the match including the intervals. - 2.8 A player who is injured or bleeding must leave the field unless medical reasons prevent this and must not return until wounds have been covered; players must not wear blood stained clothing.